urbantrout/docs/en/matrix-fields.md

 {% endfor %}
 ```

 All of the code you put within the for-loop will be repeated for each Matrix block in the field.
-The current block will get set to that `block` variable we’ve defined, and it will be a {entry:templating/matrixblockmodel:link} object.
+The current block will get set to that `block` variable we’ve defined, and it will be a [MatrixBlock](templating/variables/matrixblockmodel.md) model.

 Here’s an example of what the template might look like for a Matrix field with four Block Types (Heading, Text, Image, and Quote).
-We can determine the current block type’s handle by checking [`block.type`]({entry:templating/matrixblockmodel}#type).
+We can determine the current block type’s handle by checking [`block.type`](https://docs.craftcms.com/api/v3/craft-elements-matrixblock.html#getType()-detail).

 ```twig
 {% for block in entry.myMatrixField %}